 What I love about Franju is how much of a pioneer of female superheroes he is, and the vaudevillian way in which he does it.
 A bit like more widely recognized masters such as Federico Fellini, he asks you to suspend your disbelief by almost grabbing you by the lapels, if that makes sense.
 Films like Red Nights or Juliet of the Spirits ask you to check any cynicism at the door and really just follow the characters until the end without asking yourself too many questions!

-That idea really connects with magical realism, which I guess my Hispanic heritage automatically relates to?
+That idea really connects with magical realism, which I guess my Spanish heritage automatically relates to?

 Heller-Nicholas: I understand you are currently working on your forthcoming feature film Scarlet – I realise there is a lot that must be kept under wraps for now, but is there anything you can tell us about it?
 How do you think in general terms it connects to your past films?